First and foremost, don't be afraid. There's hope.

 Mesothelioma Guide is your trusted ally in the fight against asbestos-related cancer.
 We provide up-to-date information about living with mesothelioma, top doctors, treatment options, and more.

-Learn About Types of Mesothelioma:
+Types of Malignant Mesothelioma:

-Mesothelioma is a rare cancer caused by inhaling or ingesting asbestos fibers.
+Malignant mesothelioma is a rare cancer caused by inhaling or ingesting asbestos fibers.
 This cancer occurs in the protective lining of the lungs, abdomen, heart, or other organs.
 It often takes mesothelioma 20-50 years to develop after asbestos exposure.
 There are several treatment options for mesothelioma, including chemotherapy, radiation, and surgery.
 Many patients turn to clinical trials that are exploring promising new treatments like immunotherapy.
 Treatment options vary based on a patient’s specific diagnosis.

 Our Free Survivors Guide Includes: